rcky844/knowledge-handbook/Chemistry/Planet Earth/The atmosphere/Fractional distillation of liquefied air.md

     - The process is <u>repeated several times</u> until the temperature of air drops to -200°C. The components of air becomes liquefied and the air becomes liquid.

 3. <span style="color: lightgreen">Fractional distillation of liquefied air</span>
-	- The liquefied air is pumped into the bottom of a fractionating column <u>with the bottom warmer than its top</u>.
+	- Liquefied air is pumped into the bottom of a fractionating tower <u>with its bottom warmer than its top</u>.
-	- <u>When the temperature is higher than the boiling point of the component, the component would become gas and start vaporising up the column.</u>
+	- <u>Different components have different boiling points.</u> When the temperature is higher than the boiling point of the component, the component would become gas and start vaporising up the column.

 | Fraction (component) | Boiling point (°C) |
 | :------------------: | :----------------: |